-- (a) Large Trader Reporting - (1) Clearing Firms shall submit to the Exchange a daily report of all positions at or above the Reportable Futures Level as set forth in the Table in Rule 533 ("Large Trader Report"). - (2) Positions at or above the Reportable Futures Level in a discrete Commodity Code trigger reportable status.
-For a person in reportable status in a discrete Commodity Code, all positions, regardless of size, in the same discrete Commodity Code must be reported. - (3) All Large Trader Reports shall be submitted in a form acceptable to the Market Regulation Department.
-The Exchange may require that more than one Large Trader Report be submitted daily.
-The Regulatory Oversight Committee or the Market Regulation Department may require reports from any Clearing Firm on a lesser number of positions than reflected in the Table in Rule 533. - (b) Ownership and Control Reporting - (1) Clearing Firms must provide the Market Regulation Department with the required CFTC Form 102A and/or Form 102B identifying the owner, any controlling parties and any additional required information for each reportable account.
-A reportable account for the purposes of this Rule 532(b)(1) is an account at or above the Reportable Futures Level and/or the Volume Threshold
+- (a) Large Trader Reporting. - (1) Clearing Firms and/or Participant Firms shall submit to the Exchange a daily report of all positions at or above the Reportable Futures Level as set forth in the Table in Rule 533 ("Large Trader Report").

-- Reportable Level as identified in the table in Rule 533. - (2) The applicable Form 102A and/or Form 102B must be submitted to the Market Regulation Department no later than 9:00 am Eastern Time on the Business Day following the date on which the account becomes reportable.
-Additionally, Clearing Firms must submit a revised form reflecting any material changes to the information previously provided to the Market Regulation Department within three Business Days of such changes becoming effective.
+- Positions at or above the Reportable Futures Level in a discrete commodity code trigger reportable status.
+For a person in reportable status in a discrete commodity code, all positions, regardless of size, in the same discrete commodity code must be reported. - (3) All Large Trader Reports shall be submitted in a form acceptable to the Market Regulation Department.
+The Exchange may require that more than one (1) Large Trader Report be submitted daily.
+The Regulatory Oversight Committee or the Market Regulation Department may require reports from any Clearing Firm or Participant Firm on a lesser number of positions than reflected in the Table in Rule 533. - (b) Ownership and Control Reporting. - (1) Clearing Firms and/or Participant Firms must provide the Market Regulation Department with the required CFTC Form 102A and/or Form 102B identifying the owner, any controlling parties and any additional required information for each reportable account.
+A reportable account for the purposes of this Rule 532(b)(1) is an account at or above the Reportable Futures Level and/or the Volume Threshold Reportable Level as identified in the table in Rule 533. - (2) The applicable Form 102A and/or Form 102B must be submitted to the Market Regulation Department no later than 9:00 AMem Eastern Time on the Business Day following the date on which the account becomes reportable.
+Additionally, Clearing Firms and/or Participant Firms must submit a revised form reflecting any material changes to the information previously provided to the Market Regulation Department within three (3) Business Days of such changes becoming effective.
 In the absence of any material changes, the Exchange may require electronic submission of a new Form 102A and/or Form 102B on an annual basis for the maintenance of accurate records.